 Specified Characteristics so that individuals of all backgrounds and cultures are made to feel welcome.
 Specified Characteristics means age, ancestry, color, physical or mental disability, genetic information, medical condition (cancer and genetic characteristics), marital status, national origin, race, religion, sex (which includes pregnancy, childbirth, medical conditions related to pregnancy or childbirth, gender, gender identity and gender expression), sexual orientation, citizenship, primary language, or immigration status.

 2. Refrain from harassment of any type.
-Harassing conduct or commentary may take many forms, including verbal acts and name-calling; graphic and written statements, which may include use of phones or the Internet; or other conduct that may be physically threatening, harmful, or humiliating.
+Harassing conduct or commentary may take many forms, including verbal acts and name-calling; graphic and written statements, which may include use of phones or applications of various kinds on the Internet; or other conduct that may be physically threatening, harmful, or humiliating.
 Conduct does not have to intend to harm, be directed at a specific target, or involve repeated incidents in order for it to be deemed harassment.
 Examples of the types of inappropriate conduct that are prohibited by this policy include, but are not limited to, the following:

 •Sexually suggestive touching